mullenj7/cr-duel-tool-app/README.md

 <br />

 The app will run normally out of the box.
-However, the user login functionality will not work without environment variables set up in `.env.development`
+However, the user login functionality will not work without environment variables set up in `.env.development`.
+These variables can be given upon request.